Unconstrained polarization (Chebyshev) problems: basic properties and Riesz kernel asymptotics: Results for the case of spheres

 \subsection{Results for $\mathbb S^1\subset\mathbb R^2$}

 For $\mathbb S^1$ it is easily seen that the minimal $N$-point covering optimal configurations constrained to $\mathbb S^1$ are given by the vertices of the inscribed regular $N$-gon.
-In the case of the minimal $N$-point \emph{unconstrained} covering we prove the following more precise version of Proposition \ref{prop:constr-unconstr_sphere}: \begin{proposition} The configurations $\omega_N^*$ realizing the infimum in the definition of $\eta_N^*(\mathbb S^1)$ are, up to rotation, the following: \begin{itemize} \item For $N=1$, $\omega_1^*=\{0\}$ \item For $N=2$, $\omega_2^*=\{0,0\}$ \item For $N\ge 3$, $\omega_N^*$ consists of the midpoints of the sides of the regular $N$-gon inscribed in $\mathbb S^1$. \end{itemize} \end{proposition} For $N$-point constrained Riesz $s$-polarization on $\mathbb S^1$, it is proved in \cite{hks2013} that optimal configurations are again equally spaced points on $\mathbb S^1$, for each $0<s<\infty$.
-For related results, see also \cite{ambrus2009, 2013ambrusballerdelyi, 2013erdelyisaff} and \cite{Farkas2018}.
-For the unconstrained $s$-polarization we have not yet determined the precise optimizers $\omega_{N,s}^*$, but numerical evidence (see Figure \ref{fig:s1}) strongly suggests that for $N\ge 3$ the configurations form a regular $N$-gon, inscribed in a circle of radius $\bar r_{N,s}<1$, where $\bar r_{N,s}$ is the unique maximum of the function
+In the case of the minimal $N$-point \emph{unconstrained} covering we prove the following more precise version of Proposition \ref{prop:constr-unconstr_sphere}: \begin{proposition} The configurations $\omega_N^*$ realizing the infimum in the definition of $\eta_N^*(\mathbb S^1)$ are, up to rotation, the following: \begin{itemize} \item For $N=1$, $\omega_1^*=\{0\}$ \item For $N=2$, $\omega_2^*=\{0,0\}$ \item For $N\ge 3$, $\omega_N^*$ consists of the midpoints of the sides of the regular $N$-gon inscribed in $\mathbb S^1$. \end{itemize} \end{proposition} \begin{proof} The cases $N<2$ of the statement follows directly from Proposition \ref{prop:small_N} by using Proposition \ref{prop:bosuwan*}.
+Therefore we assume $N\ge 3$ for the rest of the proof.